 Jessica Tilden: Toddler Teacher

-Jessica is so excited to be teaching the Toddler Class this year!
+Jessica is so excited to be teaching the Toddler Class for a second year!
 She has a Masters of Arts in Special Education from Belmont University and four years of teaching experience in Metropolitan Nashville Public Schools.
-She took a break from teaching when her son was born – but is finally ready to get back into the classroom!
-Jessica’s family has been actively involved at VMCP for the past two years, and she has served on the board, as well.
+She took a break from teaching when her son was born – but is enjoying being back into the classroom!
+Jessica’s family has been actively involved at VMCP for the past three years, and she has served on the board, as well.
 Her family moved to Vashon Island when her son was just a year old, and they are so grateful for the connections and community they’ve found at VMCP.
 She looks forward to helping other families make those connections, getting silly and messy with the kiddos, and making Co-op a bright spot in your week.

 I have been a Licensed Mental Health Counselor, child mental health specialist and parent educator since 1990 working in community mental health and private practice.